kevgo/dot-files/guides/fix-hp-uefi.md

 # Fix the HP UEFI

 HP computers are hard-coded to load Windows.
 The idea is to make grub pretend it is Windows.
 Then load Windows via grub.
+This might make it impossible to boot Windows.

 - back up the Windows EFI loader: `mv /boot/efi/EFI/Microsoft/Boot/bootmgfw.efi` to `/boot/efi/EFI/Microsoft/bootmgfw.efi`